About Our Shelter...

 You can meet any number of dogs with your approved application.
 If you are getting interested in one particular dog, then all other house members and dogs must meet the adoptable dog before adoption.
 In most cases, the adoption may be done in one day or may take a couple of visits.

-A dog adoption from the County Animal Shelter is $110 and includes a spay/neuter certificate, current vaccinations and health records, and a coupon for 4 free dog behavior training sessions which is funded by donations to K-9 PALS for the promotion of life-long homes for dogs.
+A dog adoption from the Santa Barbara Animal Shelter is $110 and includes a spay/neuter certificate, current vaccinations, rabies, health records, transition food, loaner items, goody bag, and a coupon for 4 free dog behavior training sessions which is funded by donations to K-9 PALS for the promotion of life-long homes for dogs.
 An additional small fee is charged if micro-chipping is requested.
 Dog license fees for your city or county are additional.

 Once you have decided on your new “best friend” and all the family introductions are complete, the adoption counselor provides you with an Adopter Manual (dog or puppy) to help you transition your pet to your household.
 The staff or volunteer will go over a few helpful hints and will send you off usually with a few free samples or goodies for your pooch.